I Feel a Song

 I Feel a Song is the thirteenth studio album recorded by American R&B group Gladys Knight & the Pips, released in November 1974 on the Buddah label.
 It was their third overall album for Buddah.

-The first single release, "I Feel a Song (In My Heart)", reached #1 R&B and #21 on the Billboard Hot 100.
+The first single release, "I Feel a Song (In My Heart)", reached number 1 R&B and number 21 on the Billboard Hot 100.
 The B-side, "Don't Burn Down the Bridge", also charted as a tag-along on the pop chart.
-A second single, "Love Finds Its Own Way", also charted, peaking at #47 pop and #3 R&B. The final single, a live medley recording of "The Way We Were"/"Try to Remember" was also a successful hit, peaking at #11 pop and #6 R&B. The song also gave the group its highest chart peaks on the adult contemporary and UK Singles charts, #2 and #4, respectively.
-The album was also their fourth of five R&B albums chart-toppers.
+A second single, "Love Finds Its Own Way", also charted, peaking at number 47 pop and number 3 R&B. The final single, a live medley recording of "The Way We Were"/"Try to Remember" was also a successful hit, peaking at number 11 pop and number 6 R&B. The song also gave the group its highest chart peaks on the adult contemporary and UK Singles charts, number 2 and number 4, respectively.
+The album was also the group's fourth of five R&B albums chart-toppers.